 Economics is a 1⁄2 credit course, which is mandatory for graduation.
 In September, we will introduce the concept of Economics, and then we will cover different systems, supply and demand, as well as personal finance.
 The scope of the course is wide in the hopes of giving students a general knowledge of the events, people, and ideas, which have shaped the topic of economics.

-Course Title Grade Level Credit Participation in Government 12 .5
+Course Title Grade Level Credit Participation in Government 12 .5 general knowledge of the events, people, and ideas, which have shaped the topic of government.

 Prerequisite: U.S. History